 After the conference ends, the plans for future operations are set in the form of linked scenarios displayed on the campaign map.
 The player is required to complete all the scenarios in chronological order.

-If a scenario ends in a loss, the player is allowed to restart the scenario with no prestige penalties, only a 7% score penalty (based on the score prior to restarted scenario).
+If a scenario ends in a loss, the player is not allowed to proceed, but can restart the scenario.
+Restarting carries no prestige penalty, only score is deducted. penalty (based on the score prior to the restarted scenario).